Energy in South Australia: Other

 South Australia's only hydroelectric generation is the 3 MW Terminal Storage Mini Hydro installed in SA Water supply pipes in a northeastern suburb of Adelaide.
 It generates electricity from water flowing downhill from one storage dam to the "terminal storage" facility that feeds into the metropolitan water distribution network.

-There have been a number of proposals to construct pumped hydroelectric energy storage (PHES) in South Australia, but as of 2021, none had been developed and most plans have been abandoned.
+An investigation into the feasibility of constructing pumped hydroelectric energy storage in Cultana was completed in 2020, which determined that the revenue uncertainty and high capital cost made it unviable.

-There are also small electricity generators using collected waste gasses at several of the metropolitan waste water treatment plants and the large landfill dump at Wingfield north of Adelaide.
+There are also small electricity generators using collected waste gases at several of the metropolitan waste water treatment plants and the large landfill dump at Wingfield, north of Adelaide.

 Prices

 The 2013 South Australian Electricity Report noted that increases in prices were "largely driven by transmission and distribution network price increases".
 In contrast, the Australian Energy Market Operator (AEMO) has noted that the South Australian wholesale prices are lower than they have been since the start of the national electricity market, and that the wind "tends to depress the South Australian regional prices".
 The Government stated that the price increase due to the Carbon Tax was approximately half of that experienced by other states, due to the high installed capacity of wind and gas-fired generation.

 Following the 2016 South Australian blackout, the South Australian government increased its ministerial powers to direct energy corporations in times of peak demand.

 It was claimed in 2017 that South Australia had the most expensive electricity in the world Another analysis claimed that South Australia has the second cheapest electricity in Australia.
 During the COVID-19 pandemic in Australia, demand and electricity prices in South Australia fell to the lowest since 2012.